Frequently Asked Questions

 A:

-If you are residing overseas, you may send us your request via our online form and we will send you the surrender form.
-The form has to be witnessed either by an Official from the Singapore High Commission/Embassy of the Republic of Singapore (for Singaporeans) or a Notary Public.
+If you are overseas, you can call, email, or fax us your request to provide us with your contact details.
+We will send you the necessary forms.
+The forms are to be witnessed either by an Official from the Singapore High Commission/Embassy of the Republic of Singapore (for Singaporeans) or a Notary Public.
 A Notary Public is a state appointed officer who can witness and authenticate documents.

 When documents originate from or are signed in another country, it is common for most institutions to require them to be notarised before they can be used for official purposes.
 This is a matter of prudence to ensure that the person signing the documents is actually who he purports to be.
 The Notary mainly acts as an impartial and legally trained witness.
 You can locate a registry of notaries by conducting a search on the internet.

-If you have difficulty in obtaining this official witness, you may submit the documents here (Select "Others" > "Request for waiver of notarisation").
+If you have difficulty in obtaining this official witness, you may submit the documents through our secure online customer portal My Income (Select “Service Request” > “Documents submission for life policies”).

-If you do not have a bank account in Singapore, you can request for a telegraphic transfer (TT) of your surrender payment to your personal bank account overseas.
-Your TT request is subject to approval and all bank charges will be borne by you.
-Please note that TT may take up to 14 working days, from the day we receive complete information from you and/or the day we process your payment.
+If you do not have a bank account in Singapore, you can request a bank draft, or a telegraphic transfer (TT) of the surrender proceeds to your personal bank account overseas.
+Bank charges will have to be borne by you.
+A bank draft arrangement and TT may take up to 14 working days, from the day we receive complete information from you.

-Please below information to facilitate a TT.
+We need the below information to facilitate the bank draft or TT.
 We may contact you if additional information is needed.

 SWIFT code*